 If you’re unfamiliar with using a map and compass and are just getting started, the basics outlined below can feel like a lot.
 But never fear.
 It’s not as complicated as it might seem.

-Focus on the few tips below to get started using a map and compass in the field.
+Focus on the tips below to get started using a map and compass in the field.

 Do Your Homework

 A little bit of review beforehand can go a long way.
-Review a few key points and terms beforehand instead of pulling out your navigation tools in the field with no knowledge of using them.
+Review a few key points and terms beforehand instead of pulling out your navigation tools in the field without knowledge of using them.

 “At first, the idea of using a map and compass to navigate yourself in the outdoors does seem intimidating.
 But, with a little homework, you’ll find it’s actually quite simple, and you’ll quickly find yourself preferring to use a map and compass when venturing outside,” states Dicken.